Atlanta Slip and Fall Attorney

 Maha represents clients in state and federal court litigation as well as administrative proceedings.
 Her practice specializes in the areas of personal injury, criminal defense, and real estate closings.
 Published on: May 23, 2019.
 Last updated on: July 13, 2019.

 Slip and fall accidents are one of the leading causes of unintentional deaths and injuries in the USA.
-In the event that you or a loved one has had a slip and fall accident, you are most likely in pain, out of work, and in need of medical assistance.
-An Atlanta slip and fall attorney can help you seek justice.
+In the event that you or a loved one has had such an accident, you are most likely in pain, out of work, and in need of medical assistance.
+A lawyer can help you seek justice.

 Slip and Fall Attorney Atlanta